The Gravitational Wave Bias Parameter from Angular Power Spectra: Bridging Between Galaxies and Binary Black Holes: Results for gravitational wave (GW) bias and discussion

 \subsection{Comparison with previous studies}

 Our results can be compared to other results in the literature studying the GW bias in simulations \cite{Scelfo20,Libanore21,Libanore22,2024MNRAS.530.1129P}.
-These works have found a strong evolution of $b_{GW}$ with redshift but have not considered how $b_{GW}$ depends on the GW selection function and the physics relating BBHs to their host galaxies.
-We reiterate that our study is most effective in examining the sensitivity of the ratio between $b_{GW}$ and $b_g$ to the parameters of the selection function, given the incompleteness of the galaxy catalogs.
+These works have found a strong evolution of $b_{GW}$ with redshift but have not considered how $b_{GW}$ depends on the GW host-galaxy probability and the physics relating BBHs to their host galaxies.
+We reiterate that our study is most effective in examining the sensitivity of the ratio between $b_{GW}$ and $b_g$ to the parameters of the host-galaxy probability function, given the incompleteness of the galaxy catalogs.
 We find $b_{GW}$ is within $15\%$ of $b_g$ for our fiducial model at $0 < z < 0.4$ (see red data points in lower panel of Figure \ref{fig:z_dep}), in good agreement with \cite{2024MNRAS.530.1129P} who find $b_{GW}$ = 1 at low redshift.
 In contrast, \cite{Libanore21} finds a higher value of $b_{GW} \sim 2$ at low redshift using a galaxy catalog from the EAGLE simulation and using a HOD-based approach.
 They also find a higher galaxy bias of $b_{g} \sim 1.5$, implying $b_{GW}$ is $\sim 30\% $ higher than $b_g$.
-In scenarios with longer delay times and a moderately rising selection function phase ($\delta_l\sim 1$), we find higher GW bias values.
-However, in our selection function models, achieving a $30\% $ enhancement of GW bias would require a rapid growth rate, around $1/\delta_l \gtrsim 2$ (refer to the blue lines in Figure \ref{fig:2mpz_deltas}.
-The comparison of our results and those from simulations shows how this ``top-down'' approach can complement the ``bottom-up'' approach of directly populating GWs into cosmological simulations.
-However, completeness of galaxy catalogs and photometric redshift uncertainties are potential hurdles in the ``top-down'' approach.
+In scenarios with longer delay times and a moderately rising host-galaxy probability phase ($\delta_l\sim 1$), we find higher GW bias values.
+However, in our host-galaxy probability models, achieving a $30\% $ enhancement of GW bias would require a rapid growth rate, around $1/\delta_l \gtrsim 2$ (refer to the blue lines in Figure \ref{fig:2mpz_deltas}.
+The comparison of our results and those from simulations shows how this ``phenomenological'' approach can complement the ``simulation-based'' approach of directly populating GWs into cosmological simulations.
+However, completeness of galaxy catalogs and photometric redshift uncertainties are potential hurdles in the ``phenomenological'' approach.